 Located inside of Anacostia Park, Kenilworth Aquatic Gardens should be a top destination for plant lovers.
 Aquatic plants are aplenty, as the gardens are the only national park dedicated to the growth and study of water-based plant life.
 Voyagers will find thousands of lotuses, water lilies and hyacinths as they wade through this oasis, which includes 45 ponds.
 Elevated boardwalks also allow visitors to follow trails into the habitat of the Great Blue Heron.

 Take some time to explore this urban oasis, with its elaborate gardens, cascading fountains and Joan of Arc statue.
-Situated in the Columbia Heights neighborhood, Malcolm X Park (referred to as Meridian Hill Park by the National Park Service) was first a mansion, then a camp for Union soldiers, and eventually, an Italianate-style garden.
+Situated near the Columbia Heights neighborhood, Malcolm X Park (referred to as Meridian Hill Park by the National Park Service) was first a mansion, then a camp for Union soldiers, and eventually, an Italianate-style garden.
 Today, the park serves as a community gathering place known for hosting drum circles on Sundays.
 Make sure to wear a mask and stay mindful of social distancing when visiting.

 DC’s answer to New York City’s Central Park (and over twice its size), Rock Creek Park is a vast expanse of rustic bliss, beginning in the northwestern quadrant of the District and stretching into Maryland.
 With miles of trails for hiking and biking, the possibilities and things to do are endless inside this natural expanse.
 Rock Creek also features a horse center for those with an equestrian streak.
 Other recreation options include tennis and golf.

 In Rock Creek Park you'll also find the picturesque Peirce Mill.
 In 1839, the Mill was built to produce power and mill grains.
 Later, the stone structure was used as a sawmill, orchard and tree nursery with labor provided by slaves.